AndreasHeese/helloWorldJS/README.md

 # Hello World in Saxon JS 2

-This is a fork of helloWorldJS by ndw.
+This is a fork of [helloWorldJS](https://github.com/Saxonica/helloWorldJS) by Saxonica/ndw.
 In his readme file, ndw writes:

 > This project contains (almost) the simplest possible “hello world”
 > example using Saxon JS 2.